ThisseasX/poll/README.md

 # Poll

-Small app for making your own polls and voting in real time!
+Simple app for making your own polls and voting in real time!

 Get started at [https://thiss-poll.herokuapp.com](https://thiss-poll.herokuapp.com)!